 also known as a living will – are both designed to be acted on while you’re still alive, for example if you are in an accident and not able to make decisions for yourself or your property.
 By creating those documents, you appoint someone else to act on your behalf.
 A will, on the other hand, doesn’t take effect until you pass away.

 In Alberta, the equivalent documents to a Power of Attorney for Property and a Power of Attorney for Personal Care are instead called an Enduring Power of Attorney and a Personal Directive.

 Willful is designed for Canadians who have assets, whether that’s property or something of monetary value.
 While the majority of Canadians can create a will using Willful, there are situations where your estate would be too complex for our software.
 An example of this could be if you own homes in multiple countries.

 Creating a legal will involves abiding with provincial and territorial laws.

-Right now our wills are only available to residents of Ontario, but we are working with our team of estate lawyers to expand across Canada.
-Our next launch locations will be B.C. and Alberta, but we plan to expand to all Canadian provinces and territories over time.
+Right now our wills are only available to residents of Ontario or Alberta, but we are working with our team of estate lawyers to expand across Canada.
+Our next launch location will be B.C., but we plan to expand to all Canadian provinces and territories over time.